 Create A Routine

 Try to test your blood pressure at the same time every day.
-For example, 30 minutes after you’ve gotten up but before your morning coffee, and before your morning blood pressure medications.
+For example, 3 hours after you’ve gotten up, 1 – 2 hours after your morning blood pressure medications, and 2 hours after your cup of coffee.
 Factors like time of day, caffeine level, stress, physical activity, and how long it’s been since you took your medications can all change the number on the cuff.
 Creating a routine reduces the chance of variation from those factors.